Fantasy baseball pitcher rankings, lineup advice for Monday's MLB games

 By Todd Zola

-In lieu of streaming starters, Monday is a good day to fortify relievers.
-Looking ahead to Tuesday when San Diego Padres has a doubleheader against Colorado, Padres closer Taylor Rogers has been in a rut, rendering Luis Garcia (2%) a nice speculative pickup.
-Garcia may even close on Monday, but with a pair on Tuesday, he's worth the early add.
-Another prescient ploy is taking a chance on the setup men on teams whose closer may be dealt.
-The Pirates don't play Monday but getting a jump on Yerry De Los Santos (<1%) could prove beneficial if David Bednar is dealt.
-The Royals Scott Barlow could be moved, elevating Josh Staumont (1%) to ninth-inning duties.
+Calling Justin Dunn's debut long-awaited is a stretch, but nonetheless, Dunn will start his first game for the Cincinnati Reds on Monday.
+The righthander was acquired from the Seattle Mariners in March but has been sidelined with a shoulder strain.
+His flyball tendencies could be an issue in the Great American Ballpark, but on Monday he'll be in Citi Field to challenge the New York Mets.
+Dunn isn't in play for fantasy, but he's worth tracking the final two months.
+On the other hand, two of the Mets recent acquisitions are in a good spot facing Dunn, namely Tyler Naquin (7%) and Daniel Vogelbach (5%).

-Stacking hitters is usually a tactic reserved for DFS.
-However, with the paucity of available pitching, and the likely holes in a fantasy lineup with an abbreviated slate, doubling down on free agent batters from the same team has the same additive effect, especially if you already have a batter or two from that team.
-For example, adding Jeremy Pena (58%), Aledmys Diaz (6%), Mauricio Dubon (1%), Chas McCormick (1%) and/or Jake Meyers (1%) to a lineup already with a top Houston hitter could be fruitful against Boston's Nathan Eovaldi whose recent drop in velocity has rendered him prone to home runs.
-There are a pair of other duos both enjoying the platoon bump in a mini stack.
-The Twins Jose Miranda (17%) and Kyle Garlick (<1%) are at home facing Tigers southpaw Tarik Skubal while the Giants Austin Slater (2%) and Darin Ruf (3%) have a home date with Dodgers lefty Andrew Heaney.
+Stacking is a popular DFS tactic where multiple players from the same team are in the DFS lineup.
+The notion is a single event can result in multiple players achieving points.
+It's not as prevalent in traditional fantasy but can be deployed on abbreviated slates.
+Ideally, the fantasy manager adds a player or two to team with someone already in their lineup.
+It has the best chance of working when the hitters bat close enough in the lineup so one drives in the other.
+An example is already rostering Willson Contreras, Ian Happ and/or Seiya Suzuki, then nabbing Rafael Ortega (2%), Nico Hoerner (33%), Patrick Wisdom (48%) or Frank Schwindel (45%) for their favorable matchup with Anibal Sanchez.
+Another possibility is pairing Athletics catcher Sean Murphy with the widely available Skye Bolt, Jonah Bride or Ramon Laureano who will all enjoy the platoon edge on Jose Suarez.

-It's never too late to start another free fantasy baseball league.
+It's not too late to start another free fantasy baseball league.
 Leagues drafted this week will start scoring fresh the following Monday.

 Starting pitcher rankings for Monday